Agile Outsourcing Success Part 2: 5 Steps for Evaluating Agile Software Partners

 Ask your potential partner if there are resources their consultants can turn to if they are struggling with an issue.
 Ideally, your Agile team will have easy access to other experienced developers who can discuss options and suggest technical solutions to overcome roadblocks.

 Finally, make sure your Agile partner can provide specialized services that you might need such as scaling Agile, or migrating your IT assets from on-premises to the cloud.
 Will your partner advise you whenever you need them – before, during and after your high stakes initiatives?
 Everyone needs help.
 Your partner should provide the resources and expertise you require to keep your projects moving.
-Use this Nearshoring Partner Checklist as a guide.
+Use our Software Development Partner Checklist as a guide.

 Step 3 – Establish Your Budget